 Spend the time to do layout and marking properly, because confusion and uncertainty during the cut will result in reduced mental focus, and often, poor precision.
 A solid, well thought-out plan combined with a sharp marking knife, a sharp marking gauge, and an accurate, hardened steel square help to make good lines yielding good cuts.

 In order to achieve No.4 in the list above, “Make of Thyself a Machine,” you should spend the time and develop the habit of securing the workpiece at a height and angle that will aid the imperfect human body to make perfect cuts.
 In my case, this means checking the angle of the dangle and using a vise, C-clamp or a butt-clamp to hold the wood down.
 It also means stopping work to rearrange the workpiece when necessary.
+I recommend you try various methods to find which one works best for you when making each type of cut.

 In most cases, I like to make gravity my friend by positioning and securing the workpiece so the plane of the cut is vertical.
 My workbench is level, so a square usually suffices to confirm alignment, but a small spirit level is sometimes helpful too.